 Such issues were, at one time, alive in antitrust law and enforcement.
 As discussed in Part I, local control figures prominently in the legislative history of the 1950 amendments to the Clayton Act.
-It was understood by the agencies and the courts as an important goal of antitrust policy and merger enforcement in the decades following.
-126
+It was understood by the agencies and the courts as an important goal of antitrust policy and merger enforcement in the decades following.128 safeguard the self-determination of communities and, with it, democracy.

-In 1973, as Chicago School thinking was gaining traction, Supreme Court Justice William O. Douglas warned of the "serious consequences" of losing sight of the fact that the Clayton Act's anti-merger provisions were enacted to safeguard the self-determination of communities and, with it, democracy.
 At the time, sentiment on the Court had begun to shift in favor of relying on a narrow economic analysis to evaluate mergers.
 In a case involving the acquisition of a New England brewery by a multi-regional beer company, Douglas wrote at length about the implications of a spate of recent mergers on the nation's local fabric: "Control of American business is being transferred from local communities to distant cities, where men on the 54th floor with only balance sheets and profit and loss statements before them decide the fate of communities with which they have little or no relationship."
+In the Court of the communities with which they